Government and Industry Relations Grants and Contracts Innovation and Intellectual Property

 Penn State Job Catalog

-- Facilitate and participate in Patent Review Committee on patenting decisions
+- Manage all patent-related activities within assigned technology portfolio; participate in the Patent Review Committee process on patenting decisions

 Level Matrix